TheOfficialPeter/ADiveIntoWebScraping/_posts/2023-11-01-A-Dive-into-Web-Scraping.md

 8. Introduction to Puppeteer
     1. Example of Puppeteer

-#### Browser Automation

-9. What is Browser Automation
-10. Introduction to browser automation with Selenium
-    1. Example of browser automation with Selenium
-11. Final thoughts and conclusions

 ## Installing Pyton

 Installing python is really simple.
 Just visit [the official python site](https://www.python.org/downloads/) and download the latest version and open the installer.
 During installation please make sure you have checked the box that **adds python to the PATH**.
 If you don't see the checkbox, add it manually.
 [Here](https://medium.com/@omoshalewa/why-you-should-add-python-to-path-and-how-58693c17c443) is an example.
 If this link is broken just google 'How to add python to PATH'.<br/>